 develop (in coordination with the customer and the VR counselor) a VR3137B, Personal Social Adjustment and Work Adjustment Training Plan that includes measurable goals, objectives, and timelines.

+Any meeting related to the training plan between customer, provider, customer’s circle of supports and VR staff may be conducted remotely.
+For more information, refer to VR-SFP 3.6.4.1 Remote Service Delivery.

 The personal social adjustment trainer, the customer, and the VR counselor must sign the original and updated VR3137B, Personal Social Adjustment and Work Adjustment Training Plan to document understanding and agreement of the training plan.
+For more information, refer to VR-SFP 3.11.1 Documentation and Signatures.

 No training can be provided until a SA for PSAT is issued after the completion of the PSAT Evaluation and the VR counselor has approved the VR3137B, Personal Social Adjustment and Work Adjustment Training Plan.